phoenix090/reddit_api/README.md

 ```

 ### GET: localhost:8080/reddit/api/{username}/karma/
-Get the karma of an arbitrary user
+* What: Get the karma of an arbitrary user

-*Response:
+* Response:

 ```json
 {